tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 The <code>MintNftExpress</code> schema lets you mint NFTs on BNB Smart Chain, Celo, Ethereum, Harmony, Klaytn, and Polygon using **NTF Express** with the pre-built smart contract provided by Tatum.

-For more information, see "Use the pre-built smart contract provided by Tatum to mint NFTs" in Mint an NFT.
+For more information, see "Use the pre-built smart contract provided by Tatum to mint NFTs" in <a href="#nftminterc721">Mint an NFT</a>.

 ### Example